A stunning Victorian walnut table with a veneered top - antique

 Description

-Stunning Victorian burr walnut side table with a veneered quarter-circle top featuring a crossbanded tulipwood strip and a profiled edge above a shaped frieze, complemented by 2 drawers fitted with original locks, raised on shaped tulipwood supports ending in carved, protruding legs.
+Stunning Victorian burr walnut side table with a veneered quarter-circle top featuring a crossbanded tulipwood strip and a profiled edge above a shaped frieze, complemented by 2 drawers fitted with original locks, raised on shaped tulipwood supports ending in carved protruding legs.

 Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few are particularly prominent.
+Many styles characterize antique furniture, but a few key ones stand out.
 Eclectic furniture refers to the 19th century, during which the Biedermeier style was predominant.
 Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Attributes / Details